estambolieva/design_and_analysis/README.md

    dfs.py
    a.
 1st commit - recursive dfs implemented - find all findable nodes from a start node s in a graph.
    b.
 2nd commit - recursive dfs implemented - topological sort. added example 4 and example 5 JPG

+   scc.py
+   a.
+1st commit - implemented SCC using DFS on the reverse and original graph